 The first lesson we have learned about Spanish instruction is that Spanish is a dynamic language.
 It is not easy to learn a language in a classroom in some country where Spanish is not spoken by most people.
-One can learn more Spanish by getting away from the television, radio, and all the chatter of friends and neighbors.
+One can learn more Spanish by getting away from the television, radio, and all the chatter of friends and neighbors, at least when these things are going on in English.
 We are amazed and dismayed when folks ask us if their Spanish teacher will speak English.
 We hope not!
 Our teachers work in Spanish throughout the class period, and afterward, the students get to speak with folks in Spanish, too.

 |Apoyo Spanish School classes are surrounded by nature and green vegetation.
 Spanish students learn and give back through service-learning in our environmental volunteer program.
 Photo Jen Moran.|

 |Studying Spanish can be a bonding experience.
 Photo Jen Moran.|

 |Learning Spanish is also about serving.
 Students at Apoyo Spanish School participate in activities such as growing trees for regenerating natural forest in deforested areas in Laguna de Apoyo Nature Reserve.
 Photo Jen Moran.|

 |The tree nursery at Estación Biológica in Laguna de Apoyo Nature Reserve has flourished during the dry season, thanks to the participation of students of Apoyo Spanish School.
 Photo Jen Moran.|

 |A mahogany (Swietenia humilis) tree is ready to find a new home in a reforestation plot.
 Spanish students learn the language in interactions in volunteer activities as well as in the classroom.
 Photo Jen Moran.|